 We pick up this storyline in “Blade Runner 2049” when “K” (Ryan Gosling), a newer-model replicant, stumbles upon clues that Deckard and Rachael have successfully evaded capture for 30 years and also managed to produce a child together.
 Meanwhile Wallace (Jared Leto), having taken over the Tyrell Corporation to become the de facto father of every replicant in existence, wants the child so he can reverse engineer it and decode the secret to replicant reproduction, which would in a sense make him a god.
 All the while, there is a secret replicant revolt in the works just waiting for some explosive information like this to tear society apart and prove that replicants are “more human than human” and not just a slave race.

-Oh, and one more thing, Ana de Armas plays K’s holographic girlfriend Joi and she is the most perfect woman in the universe in every way.
+Oh, and one more thing, Ana de Armas plays K’s holographic girlfriend Joi, and she is the most perfect woman in the universe in every way.
 Ana, if you’re reading this, please call.

 Overall I thought the film was very good, way better than I expected it to be.
 It took all the elements of the original “Blade Runner” that worked and expanded on them without falling into the mire of most sequels by pandering to the lowest common denominator and copying those elements outright.
-For example, if an alien pops out of someone’s stomach and the entire audience jumps, you bet your ass the producers are going to make damn sure every sequel for all of eternity will have the same thing happen.
+For example, if an alien pops out of someone’s stomach and the entire audience jumps, you bet your ass the producers are going to make damn sure every sequel in that particular franchise for all of eternity will have the same thing happen.

 Not only was K not just a direct rip-off of Deckard’s character, he was actually more complex and interesting than Deckard was in the original.
 It was also a pleasant surprise that Deckard wasn’t just shoehorned into the story as a throwaway character.
 His role was important, and Harrison Ford gave a great performance that didn’t require a series of “I’m too old for this shit” jokes to get the point across.

-The cinematography, the production design, and the art direction will certainly earn Academy Award nominations, and for good reason as “Blade Runner 2049” is visually stunning.
+The cinematography, the production design, and the art direction will certainly earn Academy Award nominations, and for good reason, as “Blade Runner 2049” is visually stunning.
 There was no overabundance of noticeable CGI to distract the viewer, and the score by Hans Zimmer was befitting the epic subject matter.
 There were definitely moments they could have trimmed in order to shorten the running time, but even as a slow burn it didn’t feel particularly “long” to me despite being nearly three hours in duration.
 Honestly, “Blade Runner 2049” really has me at a crossroads.
-The very essence of my being is to drop my pants and take a steamy shit all over the hard work of others, but in this case I’m constipated.
+The very essence of my being is to drop my pants and take a dump over the hard work of others, but in this case I’m constipated.
 I liked it too much!

 I’ll just end on a high note with more photographs of Ana de Armas so we can all go to bed happy tonight …